 The famous line from the movie Field of Dreams, "Build it and they will come" does not apply in real estate development, nor does it mean that if you build it people will care.
-Transit alone does not necessitate development; but transit inevitably makes development opportunities more valuable, viable and increases the potential return on investment.
-As the community helps define what the overall goals are for the area, it will be critical to manage their expectations and keep them firmly rooted in the reality of what is involved in property development.
+Transit alone does not necessitate development; but transit inevitably makes development opportunities more valuable, viable and increasing the potential return on investment.
+As the community helps define what is the overall goals are for the area and define what is needed, it will be critical to manage their expectations and keep them firmly rooted in the reality of what is involved in property development.